WeihaoGe1009/ai-history-for-ip-scholars/README.md

 A full set of historical and academic references will be added in a future update.

 ## AI Usage and Content Disclaimer
 Portions of this repository, including code and explanatory text, were developed with the assistance of artificial intelligence tools (e.g., large language models).
 All generated content was reviewed and curated to ensure accuracy and educational clarity.
+Human efforts include: design and outline each demo, decide which models and tests to use, hyperparameter tuning, content of the text.

 All data used in these demonstrations were either:

 * **Created synthetically by the author(s)** for illustrative purposes, or

-* **Obtained from the public domain** and explicitly free of copyright restrictions.
+* **Publicly available for research and educational use**

-No copyrighted or proprietary data, code, or materials were used in the construction of this resource.
+No unauthorized copyrighted or proprietary data, code, or materials were used.
+All datasets and tools are either synthetic, open source, or publicly released for research and educational purposes.

 This project is licensed under the MIT License.
-You are free to reuse, modify, and distribute the materials in this repository, provided that you include proper attribution to the original authors.
+You are free to reuse, modify, and distribute the materials in this repository, provided that you include proper attribution to the original authors, Weihao Ge & Xiaoren Wang.

 For details, see the [LICENSE](./LICENSE) file.